9 Reasons You Should Stop Eating Processed, Ready-Made Meals [Plus Free Gift]

 7. Ready-Made Meals Are High In Refined Carbohydrates

-If you’re following the pH-balanced nutritional plan described in the Save Our Bones Program, then you know that grains are not emphasized, since, with very few exceptions, they are acidifying.
+If you’re following the pH-balanced nutritional plan described in the Osteoporosis Reversal Program, then you know that grains are not emphasized, since, with very few exceptions, they are acidifying.
 However, whole grains do have their place in a healthy balanced diet.
 In fact, some grains, such as barley, contain valuable bone-building nutrients.

 Unfortunately, the grains found in ready-made meals are highly processed and refined, which also strips them of any beneficial nutrients.
 These refined, “simple” carbohydrates are quickly broken down in the digestive tract and produce the same bone-damaging effects as sugar.